I will never rent or share your address.

 What can I do if I want to change my plans?

-- Some airlines have made special rules for changes to tickets in the event of war, a "security alert" by the USA government,
+- Some airlines have made special rules for changes to tickets in the event of war, terrorism, or a "security alert" by the government

 What if an airline changes its routes or discontinues flights because of war, terrorism, bankruptcy, strike, weather, or other events?